 Pride Festival at La Trobe

-Across our campuses, we come together in semester 1 to celebrate and support all members of our LGBTIQA+ community.
+Across our campuses, we come together from 22-26 August to celebrate Pride Week and support all members of our LGBTIQA+ community.

 Why we celebrate Pride